 We got a conviction on Manafort and a couple of guilty pleas.

-But the second part will be that he uh will give a little tidbit of information for liberals and progressives to pursue an impeachment proceeding.
+But the second part will be that he will give a little tidbit of information for liberals and progressives to pursue an impeachment proceeding.

-Uh he doesn't need to try to indict a sitting president because he knows he can't.
+He doesn't need to try to indict a sitting president because he knows he can't.

-Uh you know, he can't go any further than that other than to file a report.
+You know, he can't go any further than that other than to file a report.

-And that'll be the two parts of the report.
+He wants to give a little something to Congress, and that'll be the two parts of the report.

-What happens to we just played the tape of Rod Rosenstein.
+What happens to, we just played the tape of Rod Rosenstein.

 Whatever happens to a guy like him in all of this.